Pier B On-Dock Rail Support Facility

 Our team in California has a robust mentor program, and we put it into practice with our small business subconsultants on this program.

 The mentorship is a year-long program for protégés that is tailored to address their core needs for growth.
 Each program is unique, customized to the needs of the small business.
 Typical topics include strategic planning, business development, technical skills and either accounting or quality processes.
 Experts from around HDR hold rigorous training sessions, including homework and quarterly check-ins.
+In addition, small businesses have the opportunity to join HDR’s community outreach efforts.
+This demonstrates a true partnership that creates meaningful impact for both the businesses and the communities they serve.
 At the end of these activities, the protégé business is equipped with tools and tailored templates necessary to support growth and to bid on future contracts.

-As of 2022, three subconsultants on this program have participated in the mentorship program.
+As of 2025, seven subconsultants on this program have participated in the mentorship program.

 aerial photo of port of long beach